HsienChing/HsienChing.github.io/_posts/2024-10-20-The-Economic-Trap-of-Higher-Education-for-the-Middle-Class.md

 ---

 Higher education is actually costly, especially studying in developed countries.
+For example: the United States, the United Kingdom, Western Europe and other advanced countries.

 One of my elders wanted to provide for his son to study in the United States and get a Ph.D.
 To raise the money, more than 300,000 USD was burned, and a house was sold.